 “Menelwen!”
 Thranduil smiled.

-“Thranduil!” she gasped, rushing forward over the threshold and into the starlight to take his chin in her hand and look at him closer.
+“Thranduil!” she gasped, lunging over the threshold and into the starlight to take his chin in her hand.
 “What on earth?”

 Thranduil waved her off with masculine indignation.
 The last thing he wanted now was a sister doting on him.
 “It is nothing,” he lied.

 “Then you have not seen your eye!”
 Menelwen insisted.
 “Who gave you that?”

 “No one gave it to me,” Thranduil insisted, turning up his nose and salvaging what remained of his dignity.
 “I fought for it.”

 “Thranduil Oropherion,” she scolded, waving a slender finger in his face with fire in her eyes, “this predisposition to violence will be the ruin of you.”

 “Yes, Menelwen,” he said, accepting her lecture.
 He doubted she would let them in without hearing it first.

 “Now come in, for Elu’s sake!
 Oh, good evening, Anárion.
 You have come to dinner?”